cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 In the registry "{{cbor-tags (CBOR Tags)<IANA.cbor-tags}}" {{IANA.cbor-tags}}, IANA has allocated the first to third tag in {{tab-tag-values}} from the FCFS space, with the present document as the specification reference.
-IANA has allocated the tags in the next two rows, and is requested to allocate the tags in the next three rows, from the Specification Required space, with the present document as the specification reference.
+IANA also has allocated the tags in the next five rows from the Specification Required space, with the present document as the specification reference.

 |                        Tag | Data Item    | Semantics                                     | Reference                                                   |